The Administrative Policies

 IV.
 Retiree Credit Form

-The Benefits Office staff will forward COBRA information (if required), life insurance conversion information, and a Retiree Credit form to the retiree's home address after the retiree's final pay processing.
+The Benefits Office staff will forward COBRA information (if required), life insurance conversion information, and a Retiree Credit form to the eligible retiree's home address after the retiree's final pay processing.
 The retiree is responsible for completion and return of the Retiree Credit form.
 The form is used to select the application of their credits (accumulate, COBRA medical premium payment, or establish Health Reimbursement Account.)

 If at retirement, the retiree wants to delay the use of credits, (for example, because of coverage by a working spouse, etc.) the delay may be accomplished by indicating "accumulate for future use" on the Retiree Credit Form.